OwenMelbz/illumipress/README.md

 You can turn this off and on via `turn_whoops_off()` and `turn_whoops_on()`

+However when your WordPress configuration defines `WP_DEBUG_DISPLAY` as `false` Whoops will disable itself - regardless of what you type.

 ## HTTP Client / Guzzle / cURL / zttp

 We also include the `kitetail/zttp` library for a simple curl access via the `http()` helper, for full information we recommend checking out the zttp GitHub documentation